Sunday, August 31, 2025

 “For My people are foolish, they have not known Me.
 They are silly children, and they have no understanding.
 They are wise to do evil, but to do good they have no knowledge.”
 Jeremiah 4:22

-Prior to His crucifixion, Jesus warned His disciples, “They will put you out of the synagogues; yes, the time is coming that whoever kills you will think that he offers God service.
+Prior to His crucifixion, in John 16:2-3, Jesus warned His disciples, “They will put you out of the synagogues; yes, the time is coming that whoever kills you will think that he offers God service.
 And these things they will do to you because they have not known the Father nor Me.”
-[28]

-Paul wrote of those who profess to be wise, they are fools.
+In Romans 1:22, 28, Paul wrote of those who profess to be wise, they are fools.
 “As they did not see fit to acknowledge God any longer, God gave them over to a depraved mind, to do those things which are not proper.”
 They perceived themselves as superheroes but were villains.
-[29]

 “I beheld the earth, and indeed it was without form, and void; and the heavens, they had no light.
 I beheld the mountains, and indeed they trembled, and all the hills moved back and forth.
 I beheld, and indeed there was no man, and all the birds of the heavens had fled.
 I beheld, and indeed the fruitful land was a wilderness, and all its cities were broken down at the presence of the Lord, by His fierce anger.”
 Jeremiah 4:23-26